Jacudibu/hexagon-tactics/docs/bla.md

 #### "Medium Armor", for a lack of a better term
 - Rogue: Daggers.
 Fast moving, high damage glass cannons.
+- Monk: Bracers.
+Physical based magic, mix of STR and WIS.
 - Ranger: Bows.
 Can apply debuffs or boost damage by aiming at certain body parts.

 #### Mages